 Now you can either create a caption file to edit them in Storyline (label 3) or import captions (the arrow) if you already have them in a .srt, .vtt, sbv, or .sub file.

-Now you have lots of options for editing a closed caption file which can be turned on or off in Storyline.
+Now you have many options for editing a closed caption file which can be turned on or off in Storyline.
 It also gives users more power over the subtitles/captions.

-Tip: Also include your audio script in your notes section to provide a transcript.
+Tip: Include your audio script in your notes section to provide a transcript.
 That’s helpful for those who don’t necessarily need captions but would still rather read content at their speed.

-Storyline does a good job of inserting blank captions and splitting them up based on your audio but you have full control to edit them.
+Storyline does a good job of inserting blank captions and splitting them up based on your audio, but you have full control over editing them.
 Just be sure not to make any single caption too long.

-You can grab either edge of a caption to make it bigger or smaller (label 5) or you can right-click on a caption to delete it or split it into two (label 5).
-Those tools are also available on the toolbar (in the square) as well as many more tools.
+You can grab either edge of a caption to make it bigger or smaller (label 5), or you can right-click on a caption to delete it or split it into two (label 5).
+Those tools are also available on the toolbar (in the square) and many more tools.

-Once you get to the end of your audio file, click the Save & Close button (label 6).
+Once you reach your audio file’s end, click the Save & Close button (label 6).

-Tip: Once you edit the caption files you can also export those captions in .vtt format to use elsewhere.
-That’s super helpful because you can repurpose parts of your course (podcast maybe) and have a caption file to go with it.
+Tip: Once you edit the caption files, you can export those captions in .vtt format for use elsewhere.
+That’s super helpful because you can repurpose parts of your course (podcast, maybe) and have a caption file to go with it.

-This process also works for video files which is nice because you can also post the video on a video hosting platform and export the caption file to use there.
+This process also works for video files, which is nice because you can post the video on a video hosting platform and export the caption file to use there.

 Very handy!